VespucciProject/Vespucci/README.md

 is two directories above the source.
 You can modify PREFIX to install to a different directory if you'd like.
 If you are not compiling with static Qt, and the Qt linked libraries are not in your path, you will have to deploy Qt (using windeployqt or macdeployqt)

+The file deploymac.sh can be run to make the .app file run on Mac OS X, assuming that you used homebrew to install all dependencies.

 Pre-requisites:
 --------------------